srigouri/CE888/lab3/README.md

 ## Ipython notebooks

 * facebook.ipynb contains the code used in the lecture.
+You can use it as inspiration to complete the lab, but don't spend too much time going into every detail!

 ## Lab Exercises